pestphp/docs/expectations.md

 );
 ```

-If you just want to check that each value in the iterable is equal to another value, you can pass the expected values directly to the `sequence()` method instead of using closures.
+The `sequence()` modifier can also be used to check if each value in the iterable matches a set of expected values.
+In this case, you can pass the expected values directly to the sequence() method instead of using closures.

 ```php
 expect(['foo', 'bar', 'baz'])->sequence('foo', 'bar', 'baz');